10 Easy Pantry Meals From Your Stockpile

 Recipes for Easy Pantry Meals

-Here are some of our favorite ways to mix and match the above items to make delicious easy pantry meals!
-The amounts we state are estimates based on what would feed our family of four, as well as our style of cooking (lighter on the sauce, etc.).
-We purposely kept them generic so you can experiment a bit to find out what works best for your family.
+Here are some of our favorite ways to mix and match the above items to make delicious, easy pantry meals!
+The amount we state is estimate based on what would feed our family of four, as well as our style of cooking (lighter on the sauce, etc.).
+We purposely kept the recipes for them generic so you can experiment a bit to find out what works best for your family.
 Bon apetite!

-*Note: as part of our stockpile, we regularly purchase discounted meat and cheese, and we then freeze it in a deep freezer.
+*Note: as part of our stockpile, we regularly go to grocery stores to purchase discounted meat and cheese, and we then freeze it in a deep freezer.
 If you have a generator or your electricity has come back on, you can incorporate it into these meals!

 1) Silly Chili Macaroni